8 Best Out-of-Office Example Messages for Every Situation

-Learn how to write an effective out-of-office message.
-Plus, get 8 out-of-office message templates to use for different situations.
+Learn how to write an effective out-of-office message to ensure time off with these 10 examples for different situations.

 What is an out-of-office message?

-An out-of-office (OOO) message is automatically sent to notify coworkers or any emails that you receive that you will not be reachable during your regular work hours.
+An out-of-office (OOO) message is an automatic reply sent to notify coworkers or any emails that you receive that you will not be reachable during your regular work hours.
 You may choose to set up an out-of-office message because of vacation time, an appointment, or a work conference that takes up a significant portion of your day.

 7 things to consider when creating your out-of-office message

-When writing a good out-of-office message, it’s important to include and consider the necessary information to make your message compelling.
-Here are 6 details to consider for your OOO message:
+When writing a good out-of-office message, it’s important to include and consider the necessary information to make your message compelling and that it ensures your time off from work.
+Here are 7 details to consider for your OOO message:

 1 The dates you’ll be gone

-A good OOO message includes the days that you will be gone so that those waiting for your response know when they can expect a reply or try reaching you if they chose to wait to follow up.
-Mentioning the dates you’ll be away is also helpful when scheduling meetings, since your coworkers can schedule one when you’re available.
+A good OOO message includes the days that you will be gone so that those waiting for your response know when they can expect a email reply or try reaching you if they choose to wait to follow up.
+Mentioning the dates you’ll be away is also helpful, so your coworkers can reschedule the meeting to when you’re available.

 2 An alternative contact